Inflatable rescue boat: IRB Driver

 Training typically takes 6–8 weeks, by which time the group members are ready to be assessed by a qualified person.
 Upon successful completion of the course members gain their Silver Medallion in IRB driving and may henceforth operate the IRB for the club.
 Annually, drivers must undertake a reassessment organised by the club to prove they are still proficient.

-Crewman's Certificate
+Crewperson Certification

-Nationally as from 1 January 2003, it became compulsory for club members to hold a crewpersons certificate in order to crew in an IRB.
+Nationally as from 1 January 2003, it became compulsory for club members to hold a crewpersons’ certificate in order to crew in an IRB.
 Previously, the minimum requirement for crewing in an IRB was possession of the Bronze Medallion.
 This changed amidst safety concerns over training procedures relating to the correct positioning of feet and body in the boat.
 It was decided that the skills involved in correctly and safely crewing an IRB were enough that a complete course was required of and by itself.
-Holders of the drivers certificate automatically qualified as crewmen.
+Holders of the drivers certificate automatically qualified as crewperson.

-To complete the IRB crewman course club members must be 15 and hold a Bronze Medallion.
+To complete the IRB crewperson course club members must be 15 and hold a Bronze Medallion.